carloslabra/pa-documentation/tutorial1/fluidized_bed.md

 ![Screenshot](img/geo.png)

-*Figure 2: Domain for meshing as produced by P4*
+*Figure 2: Domain for meshing as produced by Particle-Analytics*

 ##Analysis settings

 Dump files are created by lammps as dump.p3p, dump.p3c and dump.p3w as particle definition file, contact data and particle-wall contact data respectively.
-Next P4 toolbox is loaded by going to `Data ⇒ Problem type ⇒ p4-v0.4` (whichever is the latest version).
+Next Particle-Analytics toolbox is loaded by going to `Data ⇒ Problem type ⇒ p4-v0.4` (whichever is the latest version).
-This will load P4 toolbox.
+This will load Particle-Analytics toolbox.
-Click on the CG preferences button just below P4 symbol.
+Click on the CG preferences button just below Particle-Analytics symbol.
-Following settings are used in the P4 tool box for present example.
+Following settings are used in the Particle-Analytics tool box for present example.

 **Input**